 What Harry Potter Accidentally Got Right About Coffee Readings

-The Hogwarts version was dramatic, the real thing is much more subtle.
+The Hogwarts version was dramatic. the real thing?
+Even more!

-Whether it’s tea, coffee—or apparently, a carton of fries—the point was never the leaves.
+Whether it’s tea, coffee—or apparently, a carton of fries—the symbols are still there.

-My wife and I attended Daniel Radcliffe’s latest Broadway show called Every Brilliant Thing at the Hudson Theatre the other day (we highly recommend it!).
+My wife and I attended Daniel Radcliffe’s latest Broadway show called Every Brilliant Thing at the Hudson Theatre the other day (we recommend!).

 …because the cup always says something